 The unhcrthemes package provides tools to create ggplot2 visualizations that adhere to the United Nations High Commissioner for Refugees (UNHCR) data visualization guidelines.

-One of the main functions, theme_unhcr
+One of the main functions, theme_unhcr, allows for the

 easy application of UNHCR theme to your ggplot2